intjscorpion/INTJSCORP-TECHNOLOGIES/README.md

 4.Connect to your VR and go to the APP store (APP Lab) .Search for the STYLY app and install.

-5.Connect to your VR and open the STYLY app.
+5.Open the STYLY app.
 Go to your list("My List) and click on the saved VR Scene link and enter.

 To login user other VR headsets go to: https://styly.cc/manual/experience-styly-in-vr/#Steps_to_experience_the_Scene_in_VR